timbray/quamina/pruner/README.md

 # `DeletePattern`

 The core quamina.Matcher doesn't currently support deleting patterns.
-Some of the contemplated implementations of would probably be pretty difficult.
+Some of the contemplated implementations would probably be pretty difficult.
 At least one approach is pretty easy: Wrap the current matcher to filter removed patterns from match results and periodically rebuild the matcher from scrach with the live patterns.
 More